jArumugam/BigFish/README.md

 Most of them predict taxi-ride demands based on features like time, location and weather.

 ### Objective
-I want to add a new dimension.
+I want to add a new dimension to the problem.

 ### Scope
 I intend to use network analysis tools to study the data.